 Helmut Newton is regarded as one the great masters of late twentieth century photography.
 Born into a Jewish family in Berlin in 1920, he started his apprenticeship at the age of sixteen under renowned German fashion photographer ‘Yva’.
 His training was brought to a halt when he fled Nazi Germany, arriving in Australia in 1940.

 Though he opened a small photo studio in Melbourne, it wasn’t until his move to Paris in the 60’s that his career as a fashion photographer truly took off.
 His images started gracing the pages of the best fashion magazines in Europe before Newton crossed the Atlantic in the early 70’s, where he would ultimately be dubbed the ‘King of Kink’ by Time Magazine.

-Whilst his provocative black-and-white images enthralled some women and infuriated others, Newton’s work sought to challenge society’s perception of female desire and sexuality through voyeurism, lesbianism and fetishism.
+Whilst his provocative black-and-white images, Newton’s work sought to challenge society’s perception of female desire and sexuality through voyeurism, lesbianism and fetishism.
 With the encouragement of his wife and lifetime collaborator June, he combined the female nude with decadence and frivolity to highlight sex as a symbol of strength and power.